jd-boyd/simplebatch/README.md

 ---

 Polls pbatch for a job.
 If it is going to run it, it sends a starting call.

+pbatch_manager
+---

+Manages a pool of workers.
+This will be rolled into pbatchd eventually, but for now it is seperate to get the kinks worked out.

 Tools
 ===